trygveasp/pysurfex-experiment/trainings/budapest_may_2022.rst

 - Examples will use a test domain called Drammen close to Oslo in Norway.
 Domain is found in [path-to-pysurfex]/examples/domains/drammen.json

-E1.1: Create offline forcing
+E1.1: Create offline forcing using the MET-Nordic analysis from thredds
 ------------------------------------------------------

+This exercise is reading 1 km re-analysed forcing from surfex forcing files located on thredds at MET-Norway.
+Many points and might be slow with a poor connection, but is the best avaliable forcing we can provide and you can get it from everywhere.

 .. code-block:: bash

-   # Create offline surfex forcing using the MET-Nordic analysis from thredds.
    # You can also use forcing files from here: /hpc/perm/ms/no/sbu/training/budapest_2022_pysurfex_training_data.tgz
    # -p nobackup/trainingData/netcdf_forcing/FORCING_20220428T07Z.nc